Garden: China

-The water is full of fish, who wriggle.

-Another early royal garden was Shaqui, or the Dunes of Sand, built by the last Shang ruler, King Zhou (1075–1046 BC).
+Another early royal garden was Shaqui, or the Dunes of Sand, built by the last Shang ruler, King Zhou (1675–1029 BC).
 It was composed of an earth terrace, or tai, which served as an observation platform in the center of a large square park.
 It was described in one of the early classics of Chinese literature, the Records of the Grand Historian (Shiji).
 According to the Shiji, one of the most famous features of this garden was the Wine Pool and Meat Forest (酒池肉林).
 A large pool, big enough for several small boats, was constructed on the palace grounds, with inner linings of polished oval shaped stones from the seashore.
-The pool was then filled with wine.
+The pool was then subsequently filled with wine.
 A small island was constructed in the middle of the pool, where trees were planted, which had skewers of roasted meat hanging from their branches.
 King Zhou and his friends and concubines drifted in their boats, drinking the wine with their hands and eating the roasted meat from the trees.
 Later Chinese philosophers and historians cited this garden as an example of decadence and bad taste.

 During the Spring and Autumn period (722–481 BC), in 535 BC, the Terrace of Shanghua, with lavishly decorated palaces, was built by King Jing of the Zhou dynasty.
 In 505 BC, an even more elaborate garden, the Terrace of Gusu, was begun.
 It was located on the side of a mountain, and included a series of terraces connected by galleries, along with a lake where boats in the form of blue dragons navigated.
 From the highest terrace, a view extended as far as Lake Tai, the Great Lake.